-Although there are several reputed organizers for KGL trek, I highly recommend Himalayan Passion for their excellent arrangements and professionalism during my trip.
-Not only Kashmir Great Lakes, Himalayan Passion also arranges various treks in Uttarakhand, Himachal Pradesh, Sikkim and West Bengal.
+Although there are several reputed organizers for the KGL trek, I highly recommend Himalayan Passion for their excellent arrangements and professionalism during my trip.
+Not only Kashmir Great Lakes, but Himalayan Passion also arranges various treks in Uttarakhand, Himachal Pradesh, Sikkim and West Bengal.

 Activities During Kashmir Great Lakes Trek